AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/SosExporter/docker/DockerSetup.md

 Before you can feed the SOS server with time-series data, the SOS server must be configured.

-Browse to http://localhost/ to load the stock 52North interface
+Browse to http://localhost/ to load the stock 52North interface:

 ![Click Here To Start Installation](ClickHereToStartInstallation.png)

-Click on the **here** link to start the configuration sequence.
+Click on the red **here** link to start the configuration sequence.

 ![Install Start Page](InstallStartPage.png)